Last Updated on February 10, 2023

 Yes, even someone who talks about the plastic problem ALL.
 THE.
 TIME. can have issues with grasping the actual scale of the problem since I’ve never experienced it in person.

-This is why it’s been AMAZING to follow along with The Vortex Swim.
+This is why it’s been AMAZING to follow along with The Vortex Swim and learn more about ocean pollution effects and how to prevent ocean pollution.

 The Vortex Swim started in Hawaii where Ben Lecomte, a long-distance swimmer, spent 100 days at sea swimming (YES.
 SWIMMING!) through the Pacific Ocean right through the heart of the Great Pacific Garbage Patch AKA the Plastic Vortex.